 - Discover and develop a talent.

-Most ADDers have some areas in which paying attention is not a problem; in fact, they actually hyper-focus on certain activities.
+One out of the many misunderstood ADHD facts is that most children with ADHD have some areas in which paying attention is not a problem; in fact, they actually hyper-focus on certain activities.
 Many are artistic or musical; others flourish at engineering or construction.
 Building on these gifts is vital for continuing good self-esteem.
 By incorporating organizational techniques and other accommodations into their daily lives and by playing to their strengths, most ADDers have gone on to have rich and fulfilling lives.

 By Jane Comyns

 Treatment Options for Depression